profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">IP</span>-Spoofing (6/6)

-- IP Spoofing is a technique used to gain unauthorized access to machines,
+- Is a technique used to gain unauthorized access to machines.
-- Attacker illicitly impersonate another machine by manipulating IP packets.
-- Act of manipulating the headers in a transmitted message to mask a hackers true identity
+- Act of manipulating the headers in a transmitted message
+- Done to mask a hackers true identity
+- Attacker impersonates another machine by manipulating IP packets.
 - Involves modifying the packet header
-- Header with a forged (spoofed) source IP address, a checksum, and the order value.
+- Header with a forged (spoofed) IP address.

 ---
 <!-- .slide: data-autoslide="8000" -->